Votto hits 3-run HR, Mahle sharp in return as Reds top Cards

 The last-place Reds overcame Paul Goldschmidt’s two opposite-field homers to take two of three in the series.
 They’ve won eight of their last 12 games.

+“They beat us a couple of times in St. Louis,” Cincinnati manager David Bell said.
+“Then we come back and win a series against a really good team.
+It keeps us going in the right direction.”

 The only hits allowed by Mahle in six innings were Goldschmidt’s two home runs, giving him four in the series and 24 this season.
-Goldschmidt launched a two-run drive to right in the fourth and a solo shot in the sixth.
+The slugger launched a two-run drive to right in the fourth and a solo shot in the sixth.

 Goldschmidt, who also homered in the All-Star Game on Tuesday at Dodger Stadium, hit at least one in each game of the series.
 But he won’t be available for St. Louis’ next game.